XLS Padlock offers several security features.

 These limitations can be set if you use activation keys (simple or hardware-locked) or dongle protection.
 Just choose the appropriate options and deliver keys to your end users (trial or registered ones):

 → a given number of days

 → a given date.

-Note: VBA programmers can determine whether the workbook is in trial state thanks to XLS Padlock VBA code extensions.
+Note: VBA programmers can determine whether the workbook is in trial state thanks to XLS Padlock VBA API code extensions.